Primary Sources are:

 Finding primary sources is a multi-step process.
 There is no "one-stop-shop" database that will give you everything you need for your paper.
 Follow these tips:

-When searching for primary source collections online, include the following additional phrases with your keywords:
+When searching for primary source collections online, include the following additional phrases with your first key words:

 Be aware that digital collections only show a small portion of what an institution holds!